13 Best Natural DHT Blockers for Men with Hair Loss

 The risk of side effects from an internal DHT blocker will depend on the dosage, as well as other factors.
 Regardless, internal DHT blockers have higher risks than topical DHT blockers.

-We mentioned above that finasteride actually works to inhibit 5-alpha-reductase.
+We mentioned above that finasteride works to inhibit 5-alpha-reductase.
 This blocks the production of DHT.

 External (Topical) DHT Blockers